IRS Press Releases in Google: Limits and Options | The Discoverability Company

 The press release captures the allegations and the outcome.
 It does not capture the context, the cooperation, the restitution, or the life that came after.
 For many people, the life that came after is a genuinely compelling story.
 A business rebuilt after personal upheaval.
 A career redirected toward something more sustainable.
 A family supported and a community contributed to.
 That story deserves to be visible, and building it out is both the right thing to do and the most effective suppression strategy available.

-Suppressing the Press Release
+Suppressing the press release

 Suppression works by giving Google better options to show on the first page for your name.
 The IRS press release is one result.
 You need to build more results that are more relevant and more authoritative.
 For most individuals, the highest-impact assets are: